sethips/thinkful-study-group/docker_on_windows.md

-# General tips on setting up docker in windows
 # Setting up Docker on Windows

 These notes may be useful to Windows 10 users attempting to complete the Thinkful Data Science curriculum, Unit 6.8.2 "Docker specialization".
-To reap the joy found in computer programming network devices, please consider a UNIX derived machine for this type of work. -MR

-That said, here is what to do **on windows within a git-bash shell**:
+If using Unix based distribution is not possible, here is what to do **on windows within a git-bash shell**:

 Create an environment variable:
 `fpath=c:\\users\\janedoe\\thinkful\\big-data-student-resources`